Skip to main content

 meet harrison 2019 spina bifida scholarship recipient

 We have an annual tradition of individually celebrating each recipient on our blog, which we’ve continued with the scholarship recipients of 2019.
-Be sure to check out our earlier posts for Ben, Lauren, Ryan, and Madison.
+Check out our earlier posts for Ben, Lauren, Ryan, and Madison.

 Now, we’d love for you to meet Harrison, a young man who has faced serious challenges and also found his true passion due to living with spina bifida.